Tet (company): Optical fiber Internet

-In 2009 Lattelecom started offering residential fiber optic services with up to 100 megabits per second high Internet bandwidth.
-In September 2009 an announcement was made that Lattelecom had upgraded its fiber optic bandwidth up to 1 gigabits per second.
+In 2009 Lattelecom started offering residential fiber optic services with speeds of up to 100 megabits per second.
+In September 2009, Lattelecom announced that some fiber optic connections could reach 1 gigabit per second.
 Zolitūde was the first residential area in Riga where the Lattelecom fiber optic Internet service was made available (in January 2009), followed later by Kengarags, Purvciems, Plavnieki, Ziepniekkalns and other locations.
 Jelgava was the first city where fiber optic Internet was made available from areas other than Riga, but late in 2009 the Lattelecom fiber optic service was also made accessible in other cities, such as Daugavpils, Salaspils, etc. Initially, fiber optic network expansion work was carried out in the newly built dwelling areas in Riga and other largest cities of the country the rational being that return on the investment in the development of the network is possible to attain only if the newly connected building has at least 30 apartments.

-The service is provided using GPON technology that enables 100 megabits per second bandwidth accessible from any connection point (apartment).
-In the middle of 2012, Lattelecom fiber optic internet was available to 450,000 households throughout Latvia, which is half of all Latvian households.
-The total infrastructure covers more than 45 towns and residential areas in Latvia.
+The service used GPON technology.
+In the middle of 2012, Lattelecom fiber optic internet was available to 450,000 households throughout Latvia, about half of Latvian households.
+The network covered more than 45 towns and residential areas in Latvia.

 Baltic Highway

 A significant data transfer route, the Baltic Highway opened in 2012.
-It ensures the highest quality data transfer through the Baltic States, Poland and Germany, with an extension to the Russian Federation.
-The project for the construction of a united optical fiber infrastructure was implemented by Lattelecom, in cooperation with Deutsche Telekom and MegaFon.
-The Baltic Highway will ensure n*10 Gbps data transfer rate (the initial capacity of the system is 40 x 10 Gbit/s), and it will be the geographically shortest route between Germany and Russia.
-The total infrastructure covers more than 45 towns and residential areas in Latvia.
-The Baltic Highway infrastructure will be an alternative transfer route for the earlier Nordic Route (Russia-Sweden-Germany) and South Route (Russia-Ukraine-Germany) networks.
+The project connected the Baltic States, Poland and Germany, with an extension to the Russian Federation, and was implemented by Lattelecom in cooperation with Deutsche Telekom and MegaFon.
+Its initial capacity was 40 x 10 Gbit/s.
+The total infrastructure covered more than 45 towns and residential areas in Latvia.